San Antonio Spurs: The Spurs in San Antonio

-Franchise history
+History

 1967–1973: Beginnings as the Dallas/Texas Chaparrals

 The San Antonio Spurs started out as the Dallas Chaparrals of the original version of the American Basketball Association (ABA).
 Coached by player/coach Cliff Hagan, the Dallas Chaparrals were one of 11 teams to take the floor in the inaugural season of the upstart ABA.
 The Chaps' second season was a bit of a disappointment, as the team finished in fourth place with a mediocre 41–37 record.
 In the playoffs, the Chaparrals quickly fell to the New Orleans Buccaneers.
 The team suffered from poor attendance and general disinterest in Dallas.
-In fact, during the 1970–71 season, the name "Dallas" was dropped in favor of "Texas" and an attempt was made to make the team a regional one, playing games in Fort Worth, at the Tarrant County Convention Center, as well as Lubbock, at the Lubbock Municipal Coliseum, but this proved a failure and the team returned full-time to Dallas in time for the 1971–72 season, splitting their games at Moody Coliseum and Dallas Convention Center Arena.
+During the 1970–71 season, the name "Dallas" was dropped in favor of "Texas" and an attempt was made to make the team a regional one, playing games in Fort Worth, at the Tarrant County Convention Center, as well as Lubbock, at the Lubbock Municipal Coliseum, but this proved a failure and the team returned full-time to Dallas in time for the 1971–72 season, splitting their games at Moody Coliseum and Dallas Convention Center Arena.